-(a) A member shall continue to hold the Floor until such time as he/she ceases to speak on the question or otherwise yields the Floor, except that no member may speak more than five minutes each time he/she is recognized: Provided, that no member shall be recognized to speak more than twice upon consideration of a Bill or Resolution.

-(b) A member shall refer to his/her fellow members as "Mr. or Ms. ", and all personal references shall be avoided.

-(c) No member shall hold the Floor nor speak for more than five minutes during Miscellaneous Business and Announcements.
+- (a) A member shall continue to hold the Floor until such time as the member ceases to speak on the question or otherwise yields the Floor.
+No member may speak more than five minutes each time the member is recognized: No member shall be recognized to speak more than twice upon consideration of a Bill or Resolution. - (b) A member shall refer to a fellow member as "Representative ", and all personal references shall be avoided. - (c) No member shall hold the Floor nor speak for more than five minutes during Miscellaneous Business and Announcements.
 No member shall debate another member during Miscellaneous Business and Announcements.

 Section 6.
 Closing Debate and Voting on the Question.

-The Speaker or Floor Leader may close debate and call for a vote on the question before the House, at any time that he/she is satisfied that every member desiring to speak on the question has spoken or has had an opportunity to do so, subject to the objection of any member which shall be decided upon appeal to the House.
-Alternatively, he/she may entertain at any time a motion for the previous question, pursuant to Rule X, Section 8.
+The Speaker or Floor Leader may close debate and call for a vote on the question before the House at any time that they are satisfied that every member desiring to speak on the question has spoken or has had an opportunity to do so, subject to the objection of any member which shall be decided upon appeal to the House.
+Alternatively, the Speaker or Floor Leader may entertain at any time a motion for the previous question, pursuant to Rule X, Section 8.

 Section 7.
 Point of Order.

 When a member believes the Rules are being violated, he may interrupt the proceedings to make a point of order.
-When recognized, he/she shall specify the rule being violated.
-The point of order is not debatable; however, the Speaker, before ruling under Rule II, Section 2(g), may permit the member additional time to be heard on such point of order and may permit such other member to speak to such point, as he/she deems appropriate.
+When recognized, a member shall specify the rule being violated.
+The point of order is not debatable; however, the Speaker, before ruling under Rule II, Section 2(g), may permit the member additional time to be heard on such point of order and may permit such other member to speak to such point, as the member deems appropriate.
 If the ruling of the Speaker is appealed to the House, the member raising the point of order and the Speaker shall each have five minutes to explain their positions on the ruling to the House.

 Section 8.
 Dress Code.

-All members, and officers appearing on the Floor of the House shall be suitably attired.
-Members may wear shirt, tie, slacks and shoes or formal island wear.
+All members and officers appearing on the Floor of the House shall be suitably attired.
+Members shall wear business shirt and tie, and on Fridays may wear formal island wear.

 Section 9.
 Interruptions.

 No member may engage in private conversations when the Speaker or another member is speaking.
 When the Speaker is putting a question or addressing the House, no member may leave the Chamber nor walk between a member who is speaking and the Speaker.
-Electronic communication devices such as cell phones, pagers, etc., are prohibited at all times in the House Chamber, except by order of the Speaker.

 Section 10.
 Disorderly Manner of Members.

-No member shall conduct himself/herself in a disorderly manner during any session of the House.
+No member shall act in a disorderly manner during any session of the House.
 Disorderly conduct includes the use of profane language during House proceedings.
-If the member shall persist in his/her disorderly conduct, the Speaker may order the Sergeant-At-Arms to take such action as the Speaker deems necessary to restore and maintain order.
+If the member shall persist with disorderly conduct, the Speaker may order the Sergeant-At-Arms to take such action as the Speaker deems necessary to restore and maintain order.

 Section 11.
 Discipline of Members.

 The House may discipline its members by censure, or by such other punishment as the House may deem proper, for disorderly conduct, neglect of duty, or violation of the oath of office.
 The House may also suspend or expel a member by a three-fourths vote of the total membership of the House, for commission of treason, a felony, breach of the peace, or violation of the Rules.